San Diego National Association of Hispanic Nurses

 Section 2.
 STANDING COMMITTEES:

-The Standing Committees shall be: Articles and Bylaws, Community Outreach, Educations & Meetings, Nominating, Scholarship, Scholarship Dinner and Communications Committee.
+The Standing Committees shall be: Articles and Bylaws, Community Outreach, Scholarship, Annual Scholarship Event, Education/Meetings, Newsletter, and Fundraising Committees.

-e.
-Scholarship Committee: Shall consist of at least five (5) members in good standing, one (1) member shall be appointed Chair person by the Board.
-Responsibilities include: reviewing all scholarship applications, selecting recipients for SDNAHN scholarship awards, and notifying all applicants via letter and or email of their acceptance or rejection no later than seven (7 days) from date of selection.
-Send scholarship information packages to area of nursing programs at minimum sixty days before deadline and review application criteria annually.
+b.
+Scholarship Committee: Shall consist of at least five (5) active members.
+One (1) member shall be appointed Chair person by the Board.
+Responsibilities include: reviewing application criteria annually, sending scholarship information packages to area nursing programs at a minimum of sixty days before the deadline, reviewing all scholarship applications, selecting recipients for SDNAHN scholarship awards, and notifying all applicants via letter and/or email of their acceptance or rejection no later than seven (7 days) from the date of selection.

-g.
-Education/Meetings: Shall consist of at least 3 (three) members in good standing.
-Responsibilities include ensuring there is an educational speaker at every SDNAHN general meeting, ensuring CEU’s are provided for members who qualify and keeping all the necessary records as required by the Board of Registered Nurses (BRN) in order to maintain CEU certification.
-Additionally to have sponsors for membership breakfast, and ensure room set up and meet and greet new attendees at general meeting.
+d.
+Education/Meetings and Retention: Shall consist of at least 3 (three) active members, one of whom is the Correspondence Secretary.
+Responsibilities include ensuring there is an educational speaker at SDNAHN general meetings, ensuring CEUs are provided for members who qualify and keeping records as required by the Board of Registered Nurses (BRN) in order to maintain CEU certification, recruiting sponsors for membership breakfasts, ensuring room set up, and greeting attendees at general meetings.
+Responsibilities also include greeting guests at general meetings, assisting with membership sign-up, and reminding members to renew.

 ARTICLE IX – MEETINGS OF MEMBERS AND ELECTIONS